Summary

 - Your risk will determine how much umbrella coverage you need, but a common rule is to have coverage equal to your net worth

+Do you really need umbrella insurance if it is not required?
 The answer boils down to your liability risk.

 Umbrella insurance is liability insurance that covers losses beyond the limits established in your homeowners and vehicle policies.

-Accidents happen — this is why we have insurance: to protect our finances.
-However, lawsuits can be very expensive.
-If you are found to be at fault, your current insurance may not be sufficient to cover what you’ve been deemed responsible to pay.
-The other party doesn’t just go away after being awarded up to your policy limits.
+You don’t just make the other party go away after they get awarded up to your policy limits.
 A court could award a portion of your future earnings to cover costs — meaning you could be paying damages for a very long time.

 More people could probably benefit from having umbrella insurance than they probably realize.